Diminished responsibility

 In criminal law, diminished responsibility (or diminished capacity) is a potential defense by excuse by which defendants argue that although they broke the law, they should not be held fully criminally liable for doing so, as their mental functions were "diminished" or impaired.

+Overview

 Diminished capacity is a partial defense to charges that require that the defendant act with a particular state of mind.
 For example, if the felony murder rule does not apply, first degree murder requires that the state prove beyond a reasonable doubt that the defendant acted with premeditation, deliberation, and the specific intent to kill—all three are necessary elements of the state's case.
 If evidence exists, sufficient to create a reasonable doubt as to whether the defendant because of mental illness or "defect" possessed the capacity to premeditate, deliberate or form the specific intent to kill then the state cannot convict the defendant of first degree murder.
 This does not mean that the defendant is entitled to an acquittal.
 The defendant still might be convicted of second-degree murder which only requires that the defendant act with general malice.